Mrs. Cathy Stoll, Media Specialist

 Black-Eyed Susan Program

-Students in grades 1–5 participate in the Black Eyed Susan Program.
-This program is sponsored by the Maryland Educational Media Organization (MEMO) and exposes students to excellent literature.
+Students in grades K–5 participate in the Black Eyed Susan Program.
+This program is sponsored by the Maryland Association of School Librarians (MASL) and exposes students to excellent literature.

 The Black Eyed Susan Award honors outstanding books as voted on by students in the state of Maryland.

-All students in grades 1–5 listen to a number of the picture books during their visits to the library.
-They must read or listen to at least eight titles in order to vote.
+All students in grades K–5 listen to a number of the picture books during their visits to the library.
+They must read or listen to at least eight of the nominated titles in order to vote.

 Students in grades 4 and 5 may choose to participate in the chapter book program.
-Students must read at least three titles in order to vote.
+Students must read at least three of the nominated titles in order to vote.

 Students in Kindergarten and Grade 1 may check out one book or magazine for two weeks at a time.